Constellation Brands Inc Class A (STZ)

 = 0.02

-The cash ratio of Constellation Brands Inc Class A reflects the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio of Constellation Brands Inc Class A has displayed fluctuating trends over the period covered in the data.
+The ratio, which measures the company's ability to cover its short-term liabilities with its cash and cash equivalents, stood at 0.17 as of May 31, 2020, indicating that the company had $0.17 in cash and cash equivalents for every $1 of current liabilities.

 Peer comparison